BDC Hamburger Icon

 Offering comprehensive benefits like a dependent care FSA can give your company an edge in the hiring process.
 Bright, talented employees want workplaces with excellent benefits and a company culture that prioritizes a positive work-life balance.

-Workers who receive assistance with child care and healthcare costs will likely be grateful and loyal to your company.
+Workers who receive assistance with child care and dependent care costs will likely be grateful and loyal to your company.
 Offering benefits that meet the needs of most of your employees can be a smart strategy for your small business.
 The return on investment could be significant.

 Jamie Johnson contributed to this article.